niviso/budgetina/README.md

 - Overhead view of your finances
 - Loan calculator to see if you can afford the loan or not
 - Add your expences and group them together
+- Haptics to ensure good accessabillity on actions
 - And mutch more!

 ## Installation